allwinwilliams/react-redux-todo/README.md

 ## Steps to run

 Make sure you have npm and node install in your machine.
-Then,
+Then, open terminal and run the following commands

 ```
-Open terminal
 git clone https://github.com/allwinwilliams/react-todo
 cd react-todo
 npm install